jeholliday/shellshock/README.md

 Bash scripts can define functions that contain sections of code that can be reused.
 A function is properly defined using the syntax, `hello() { echo "Hello"; }` which would define a function called `hello` that would print `Hello`.
-Before Shellshock, Bash scripts stored functions as environment variables.
+Before Shellshock, Bash scripts could store functions as environment variables.
 Therefore, the same function could equivalently be defined in an environment variable with `hello=() { echo "Hello"; }`.
 This behavior allowed Bash scripts to export functions as environment variables and allow a sub-shell to use them.
 However, this feature has been removed and